Born Again (comics): Collected editions

+The large-format Gallery Edition was released in August 2023.

+In late 2024, Marvel Comics announced plans for the Premier Collection, a new line of paperback digests "featuring Marvel’s most celebrated and prestigious storylines and creators from its entire comic book legacy".
+Daredevil: Born Again was the first release, in February 2025, with an afterword by writer Frank Miller and a foreword by actor Charlie Cox, who plays Daredevil in the Marvel Cinematic Universe.

 Reception

-In regard to the rise of Daredevil comic popularity during Frank Miller's run in the 1980s, Born Again is considered one of, if not the best storyline within the Daredevil mythos, with praise for Miller's and Mazzucchelli's artwork, storyline and religious narrative mirroring Matt Murdock's arc from fall and rise.
-Fans and critics see Born Again to be an influential period during the start of the Modern Age of Comic Books.
+In regard to the rise of Daredevil comic popularity during Frank Miller's run in the 1980s, "Born Again" is considered one of the best storylines within the Daredevil mythos, with praise for Miller's and Mazzucchelli's artwork, storyline and religious narrative mirroring Matt Murdock's arc from fall and rise.
+Fans and critics see "Born Again" to be an influential period during the start of the Modern Age of Comic Books.

 Sequel

 The "Last Rites" story arc in Daredevil #297–300, though written and drawn by an entirely different set of creators (except for colorist Christie Scheele), is to an extent a thematic sequel to "Born Again".
 The plot of "Last Rites" is centered on Daredevil systematically destroying the Kingpin's reputation and worldly possessions, much as the Kingpin did to him in "Born Again".
 In an explicit acknowledgement of this parallel, a deranged Kingpin mutters "born again..." in the final installment.
 The story also sees Murdock finally unraveling the frame job from "Born Again", winning back his attorney's license.

 In an ongoing subplot of "Born Again", the Kingpin hires Foggy Nelson for one of his firms.
 When writer Frank Miller left the series, this plot thread was temporarily abandoned, before finally being resolved in Daredevil #248–256.